debora-hcalves/CAE-debora/README.md

 1. - Conceptual data warehouse diagram in PDF format: create the conceptual model with the necessary fact and dimension tables to answer the business questions in item 4.
 Provide a concise overview of the source tables used to create each dimension and the fact table.
 2. - Cloud data warehouse configuration and dbt setup.
 Suggestion: Google Bigquery.
 3. - Data transformation: transform raw data using dbt.
 This transformation should include the following points:

-a. - Documentation of tables and columns in the marts
+    - Documentation of tables and columns in the marts
-b. - Source tests
+    - Source tests
-c. - Tests on the primary keys of dimension and fact tables
+    - Tests on the primary keys of dimension and fact tables
-d. - Data testing (Gross sales for 2011 matched the amount of $12,646,112.16)
+    - Data testing (Gross sales for 2011 matched the amount of $12,646,112.16)
-e. - The code needs to be in a repository (suggestion: github).
+    - The code needs to be in a repository (suggestion: github).
 4. - BI Dashboards: create in a tool of your choice, but one that allows you to answer the following business questions:
-a. - What is the number of orders, quantity purchased, total negotiated value per product, card type, sale reason, sale date, customer, status, city, state, and country?
+    - What is the number of orders, quantity purchased, total negotiated value per product, card type, sale reason, sale date, customer, status, city, state, and country?
-b. - What are the products with the highest average ticket per month, year, city, state, and country?
+    - What are the products with the highest average ticket per month, year, city, state, and country?
 (Average ticket = Gross revenue - product discounts / number of orders in the analysis period)
-c. - Who are the top 10 customers by total negotiated value, filtered by product, card type, sale reason, sale date, status, city, state, and country?d. - What are the top 5 cities by total negotiated value, filtered by product, card type, sale reason, sale date, customer, status, city, state, and country
+    - Who are the top 10 customers by total negotiated value, filtered by product, card type, sale reason, sale date, status, city, state, and country?
+    -  What are the top 5 cities by total negotiated value, filtered by product, card type, sale reason, sale date, customer, status, city, state, and country
-e. - What is the number of orders, quantity purchased, total negotiated value per month and year? f - Which product has the highest quantity purchased for the sale reason "Promotion"?
+    - What is the number of orders, quantity purchased, total negotiated value per month and year?
+    - Which product has the highest quantity purchased for the sale reason "Promotion"?

 ## Getting Started